sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 - App-generated 2FA codes, like Google Authenticator
   - Do not Copy/Paste from your password manager.
 Autocompletion should work if it is the legitimate site otherwise you could be falling into a trap if the URL is malicious.

-## Enrolling your account with Okta Verify and FastPass
+## Enrolling your account with Okta Verify and FastPass on your laptop

 [**Video instructions**](https://www.loom.com/share/638bfd8b9c1d4843b632d113ef6b167d)